 - 1. Check that the 'Request for Short Term Administration of Medicines' form (HS MED 2) is correctly filled in and signed by the parent/carer. - 2.
 Check that the medicine is the correct medicine for the child. - 3.
-Check expiry date of medicine. - 4.
-Ensure witness is present. - 5.
+Check the expiry date of medicine. - 4.
+Ensure a witness is present. - 5.
 Administer medicine as per instructions on 'Request for Short Term Administration of Medicines' form (HS MED 2). - 6.
 Complete time, date and signature on the form (HS MED 2). - 7.
-Ensure that person witnessing procedure also signs the form.
+Ensure that the person witnessing the procedure also signs the form.